dbcls/visc/docs/about.md

 permalink: /about/
 ---

-VISC is a vocabulary for interlinking scientific concepts.
+VISC is Variant Information Standardization Collegium.
 Write a short overview of goals, scope, and related resources here.